imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 <figure><img src="/media/Reconstruction-viewer-brain-area-analysis.png" title="Brain Area Analyis: Cable Length" width="300" alt="Brain Area Analyis: Cable Length" /><figcaption aria-hidden="true">Brain Area Analyis: Cable Length</figcaption></figure>

--   {% include bc content='Brain Area Analysis...'%} Measures the amount of cable length, number of terminal nodes, or both that occur in distinct anatomical regions of the brain, with the option to restrict the analysis up to a maximum depth in the ontology hierarchy.
+-   {% include bc path='Brain Area Analysis...'%} Measures the amount of cable length, number of terminal nodes, or both that occur in distinct anatomical regions of the brain, with the option to restrict the analysis up to a maximum depth in the ontology hierarchy.
 Note that only one reconstruction may be selected at a time with this option.
--   {% include bc content='Create Dendrogram...'%} Runs the {% include bc content='Utilities|Create Dendrogram...'%} command found in the main SNT dialog.
+-   {% include bc path='Create Dendrogram...'%} Runs the {% include bc path='Utilities|Create Dendrogram...'%} command found in the main SNT dialog.
 See [Dendrogram Viewer](SNT__Analysis#Dendrogram_Viewer).
 Note only one reconstruction may be selected at a time with this option.
--   {% include bc content='Sholl Analysis...'%} Runs the [Sholl Analysis](/plugins/sholl-analysis) plugin found in {% include bc content='Analyze|Sholl|Sholl Analysis (From Tracings)'%}.
+-   {% include bc path='Sholl Analysis...'%} Runs the [Sholl Analysis](/plugins/sholl-analysis) plugin found in {% include bc path='Analyze|Sholl|Sholl Analysis (From Tracings)'%}.
 Note only one reconstruction may be analysed at a time.

 <div align="left">